sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

 Congratulations!
 You have created a complete SAP Fiori elements application.

-Now is an excellent time to commit your application to the local or remote Git.
+Now is an excellent time to commit your application to the local or remote Git repository.

 ---